 For a refreshing take on plain water, I added chopped raspberries as well as the strawberries to a pitcher.

-I think this simple DIY spring table setting is a great one to pull together at the last minute for unexpected guests, for Easter dinner for a Mother's Day brunch.
-The colors and textures are soft and feminine and serve and will transition easily into a summer tablescape with the addition of some more punches of color!
+I think this simple DIY spring table setting is a great one to pull together at the last minute for unexpected guests, for Easter dinner for a Mother’s Day brunch.
+The colors and textures are soft and feminine and will transition easily into a summer tablescape with the addition of some more punches of color!

 I hope my spring tablescape gave you some great inspiration to create your own stunning table for the spring season.
 Easily create your own by adding white plates, simple greenery, a spring flower arrangement in the center of the table, and a pop of color and texture throughout.